tomphp/tomphp.github.io/_posts/2016-03-30-tidy-functional-php.md

 functions.
 Using these functions you can reason about performing actions on collections as a whole, rather than concerning yourself about the internal detail of looping over elements.
-As you get used to using these functions, you start to see a real elgance in the way they describe the processing of data.
+As you get used to using these functions, you start to see a real elegance in the way they describe the processing of data.

 ## Map, Reduce and Filter in PHP